 Hearing loss can be frustrating and isolating.
-You can’t participate fully in life around you when you can’t hear what’s going on.
-It’s a common problem.
-Nearly one-third of people age 65 to 74 and almost half of those 75 and older have trouble hearing, says Consumer Reports’ hearing aid buying guide.
+You can’t participate fully in life when you can’t hear what’s going on around you.

-Hearing aid salespeople will want to give you a hearing evaluation before selling you a product.
-First, get a medical examination, preferably by a board-certified ear, nose and throat physician (otolaryngologist).
+First, get a medical examination, preferably by a board-certified ear, nose and throat physician (ENT).

-This exam should determine if your hearing problem can be medically treated before you spend thousands of dollars on hearing aids.
-Workplace insurance may cover the exam, and Medicare Part B insurance covers diagnostic hearing exams, but not routine tests, ordered by a doctor.
+This exam should determine whether your hearing problem can be medically treated before you spend thousands of dollars on hearing aids.
+Workplace insurance may cover the exam.
+Medicare Part B insurance covers diagnostic hearing exams ordered by a doctor but does not cover routine hearing tests, hearing aids, or exams for fitting hearing aids.
 (Here are the rules, at Medicare.gov.)

-If your doctor recommends that you pursue hearing aids, the next step is a hearing evaluation.
-This is a thorough assessment of your hearing by an audiologist or a hearing aid dispenser who is credentialed in your state to measure hearing, fit hearing aids and sell them.
+If your doctor recommends you pursue hearing aids, the next step is a hearing evaluation.
+This is a thorough assessment of your hearing by an audiologist or a hearing-aid dispenser who is credentialed in your state to measure hearing, fit hearing aids and sell them.

 Because these are such costly products, deal only with reputable professionals.
-Check dealers’ names for records of complaints at your local or state consumer protection agency (find it here at USA.gov), state attorney general, state licensing agency or the American Speech-Language-Hearing Association.
-You can find certified audiologists, credentialed professionals trained in evaluating hearing and fitting hearing aids, in your area at the ASHA website.
+Check dealers’ names against records of complaints at your local or state consumer protection agency (find it here at USA.gov), state attorney general’s office, state licensing agency or the American Speech-Language-Hearing Association.
+You can find certified audiologists, credentialed professionals trained in evaluating hearing and fitting hearing aids in your area at the ASHA website.

 - If you feel sales pressure, leave and shop elsewhere.